-The Garden Club of St. Petersburg, FL Inc was organized November 20, 1928, federated January 8, 1930, incorporated 1950 and incorporated (Non-profit) 1971.
+The Garden Club of St. Petersburg, FL Inc was organized on November 20, 1928, federated on January 8, 1930, incorporated in 1950, and incorporated 501(c)(3) Non-profit in 1971.
 The Garden Club of St. Petersburg is affiliated with the National Garden Clubs, Inc within its structure as follows: Deep South Region, Florida Federation of Garden Clubs, Inc. and District VIII.

 The Garden Club has over 150 members.
 To better meet the needs and interests of the membership, the club meets in small group gatherings each month.
 All gatherings focus on different aspects of gardening and offer a variety of different experiences and special activities throughout the year.
 Most special activities are free to GCSP members.